Family Protection and Legal Assistance Clinic

 Family Protection and Legal Assistance

 Prerequisite: Prior or concurrent enrollment in Law 219 Evidence to qualify for state court certification.
 Prior or concurrent enrollment in Law 272, Family Law, and Law 263A Trial Practice are preferred but not required.
 Each student is required to enroll for two semesters, receiving four units each semester for total of eight units.
 Students represent low-income persons in family law and related matters arising out of situations involving family violence.
-Students are supervised by the staff attorney at the clinic's office located in Woodland.
+Students are supervised by the staff attorney.
 The clinic begins with an intensive 3-day seminar during one of the first weekends of fall semester, eight hours each day on Friday, Saturday and Sunday, focusing on domestic violence and office procedures.
 Subsequent two-hour seminars are held throughout the year, with approximately 12 seminars being held fall semester and 3 spring semester.
 Clinical component: Each student performs 10 hours of clinical work per week during the fall semester and 12 hours per week during the spring semester.
 Under the supervision of the staff attorney, each student represents clients in seeking restraining orders,

 child custody and visitation, child support, dissolution, and property division.
 Students also assist clients in obtaining health care services, housing, and public benefits.
 Class limit: 12 students.